New Economic Policy: Results

 After the New Economic Policy was instituted, agricultural production increased greatly.
-In order to stimulate economic growth, farmers were given the opportunity to sell portions of their crops to the government in exchange for monetary compensation.
+In order to stimulate economic growth, farmers were given the opportunity by the Bolsheviks to sell portions of their crops to the government in exchange for monetary compensation.
 Farmers now had the option to sell some of their produce, giving them a personal economic incentive to produce more grain.
-This incentive, coupled with the breakup of the quasi-feudal landed estates, surpassed pre-Revolution agricultural production.
-The agricultural sector became increasingly reliant on small family farms, while heavy industries, banks, and financial institutions remained owned and run by the state.
-This created an imbalance in the economy where the agricultural sector was growing much faster than heavy industry.
+This incentive, coupled with the breakup of the quasi-feudal landed estates, resulted in agricultural production surpassing pre-Revolution levels.
+The agricultural sector became increasingly reliant on small family-farms, while heavy industries, banks, and financial institutions remained under state-ownership and -control.
+This led to an imbalance in the economy where the agricultural sector started to grow much faster than heavy industry.
 To maintain their income, factories raised prices.
-Due to the rising cost of manufactured goods, peasants had to produce much more wheat to buy these consumer goods, which increased supply and thus lowered the price of these agricultural products.
-This fall in prices of agricultural goods and sharp rise in prices of industrial products was known as the Scissors Crisis (due to the crossing of graphs of the prices of the two types of product).
-Peasants began withholding their surpluses in wait for higher prices, or sold them to "NEPmen" (traders and middle-men) who re-sold them at high prices.
-Many Communist Party members considered this an exploitation of urban consumers.
-To lower the price of consumer goods, the state took measures to decrease inflation and enact reforms on the internal practices of the factories.
+Due to the rising cost of manufactured goods, peasants had to produce much more wheat to buy these consumer goods, which increased supply and thus lowered the price of agricultural products.
+This fall in prices of agricultural goods and the sharp rise in prices of industrial products was dubbed by Trotsky the "Scissors Crisis" (due to the crossing of representation of the prices of the two types of product on graphs).
+Peasants began withholding their surpluses in the expectation of higher prices, or sold them to "NEPmen" (traders and middle-men) who re-sold them at high prices.
+Many members of the Communist Party considered this an exploitation of urban consumers.
+To lower the price of consumer goods, the state took measures to decrease inflation and enacted reforms of the internal practices of the factories.
 The government also fixed prices, in an attempt to halt the scissor effect.

 The NEP succeeded in creating an economic recovery after the devastation of World War I, the Russian Revolution, and the Russian Civil War.
-By 1925, in the wake of Lenin's NEP, a "... major transformation was occurring politically, economically, culturally and spiritually."
-Small-scale and light industries were largely in the hands of private entrepreneurs or cooperatives.
+By 1925, in the wake of Lenin's NEP, a "major transformation was occurring politically, economically, culturally and spiritually.
+Small-scale and light industries were largely in the hands of private entrepreneurs or cooperatives".

 By 1928, agricultural and industrial production had been restored to the 1913 (pre-World War I) level.
+The austere social practices and social-equality theories of revolution and war communism gave way to a more stratified society in which a new bureaucratic elite flaunted conspicuous status symbols: Vladimir Sosnovsky dubbed this "the automobile-harem factor".